gzodataserver/odataserver/README.md

 [![Build Status][travis-image]][travis-url]

 OData is a protocol that supports JSON.
 This makes it extremely usefull when developing web and mobile apps.
-The Gizur OData Server can be used together with any MySQL database.
+The Gizur OData Server will serve as your mobile backend (you won't need any Mobile Backend as a Service, MBaaS).
+The server can be used together with any MySQL database.

 This simple example of how it is used: